Research

 How do voters in single-party systems learn about opposition parties?
 Electing opposition parties is risky when governance quality is uncertain, but voters can decrease this uncertainty by observing and learning from neighboring sub-national governments' experience with opposition leadership.
 I examine the effect of exposure to opposition governance in nearby municipalities on support for opposition candidates in municipal elections in 1990s Mexico.
 Using a close elections regression discontinuity design, I find that municipalities with exogenous exposure to PRD-governed neighbors supported the PRD by 16 percentage points more than those without.
 This effect is specific to the PRD and does not extend to the PAN, an older opposition party with established presence in state and large city governments.
 These findings provide important insight into electoral behavior and information transmission under single-party systems by demonstrating how voters acquire political information through geographic proximity.

-- “Geographic Representation and Bureaucratic Capacity in the European Commission ”
+- “Geographic Representation and Bureaucratic Capacity in the European Commission” Under Review.
+[Paper]

 Abstract